mozilla/REALISE-Performance/data_extraction_transformation/README.md

 ***Files definitions***

 This folder contains the code to extract and transform performance-related data under `scripts`.
-The transformations are statistical tranformations such as minmax scaling and transformations to fit the data into a system called [`TCPDBench`](../prediction_generation/original-project) The generated data resides in the `datasets` folder.
+The transformations are statistical tranformations such as minmax scaling.
+The generated data resides in the `datasets` folder.
 It also contains notebooks for the data analysis under `notebooks` to durther understand the problematic.
 The notebooks are self-explanatory.
 The code files directly under `scripts` folder have definitions that is obtained by running `python <python_file_path> --help`

 ***Running scripts***